How Many Unit Cubes In A Rectangular Prism

 To solidify your understanding, let's visualize this process.
 Imagine a rectangular prism with a length of 4 units, a width of 3 units, and a height of 2 units.

 1. Base Layer: You would first lay down a base layer of unit cubes.
 This layer would consist of 4 rows of cubes, with each row containing 3 cubes.
-Therefore, the base layer would have a total of 4 × 3 = 12 unit cubes.
+Which means, the base layer would have a total of 4 × 3 = 12 unit cubes.

 2. Stacking Layers: Next, you would stack another layer of identical unit cubes on top of the base layer.
 Since the height of the rectangular prism is 2 units, you would only need to stack one additional layer.